 That one can get complicated.

 By carefully splitting up polynomials and using the fact that adding 0 to an expression doesn't change the value of the expression (it also doesn't change the amount of our allowance, Dad), we arrive at another way to do polynomial division.
 By the way, we can also add anything equivalent to 0, such as x – x or -4y + 4y, to an expression without changing the value of the expression.
-This will be useful because you can bend, twist, and manipulate these terms until they are exactly what you need.
-They are like Silly Putty in your hands. but without that nasty after-smell.
+This will be useful because you can bend, twist, and manipulate these terms until they're exactly what you need.
+They're like Silly Putty in your hands, but without that nasty after-smell.

 This is almost like our first example.
 If only we had 4x instead of 3x on the top, we would know what to do.
 Maybe if we close our eyes and hope really hard...nope.
 Still there.
 We're starting to wonder if that ever works in real life.

-We could turn 3x into 4x by adding one copy of x, but that would change the value of the expression, not to mention the fact that FedEx Kinko's prices have gotten truly outrageous.
+We could turn 3x into 4x by adding one copy of x, but that would change the value of the expression, not to mention the fact that FedEx Office's prices have gotten truly outrageous.
 It would probably cost us $20 for that one copy.
 However, we can add a clever form of 0 to get 4x in the numerator without changing the value of the expression.
-If we were any more devious, we would probably be arrested.
+If we were any more devious, we'd probably be arrested.

 Since the degree of -x – 2 is less than the degree of x2 + 4x, we're done.
 Let's pop open a bottle of Sunny D and celebrate.